Urgent Care for your Immediate Needs

 From rashes to stitches to fractured bones, it’s good to know our urgent care providers deliver exactly what you need.

-Our two convenient locations in Medford and Reading offer community access to expert urgent care services.
-We are open days, evenings, weekends and holidays and care for patients of all ages from children to adults.
+Urgent Care in Medford offers community access to expert urgent care services.
+We are open seven days, evenings, weekends, and holidays and care for patients of all ages from children to adults.
 No appointment is necessary, just walk in!

 Urgent care is available for non-emergency conditions, such as: